proncaglia/Code-Generator-For-Grocery-CRUD/README.md

 Code Generator For Grocery CRUD
 =====================

-Code Generator For GCRUD is an
+Code Generator For GCRUD is an automatic code generator for write code for the Grocery Crud very fast.